-- We may share information with appropriate governmental or regulatory authorities, where warranted by a company’s failure to (i) participate in certain BBB National Programs self-regulatory programs including the Children’s Advertising Review Unit and the Digital Advertising Accountability Program; (ii) follow procedures or implement a decision of BBB EU Privacy Shield; (iii) substantially comply with its CFBAI pledge or CCAI Core Commitments; or (iv) participate in or honor the recommendations of the National Advertising Division, Children's Advertising Review Unit, National Advertising Review Board, Electronic Retailing Self-Regulatory Program, or Digital Advertising Accountability Program.
+- We may share information with appropriate governmental or regulatory authorities, where warranted by a company’s failure to (i) participate in certain BBB National Programs self-regulatory programs including the Children’s Advertising Review Unit and the Digital Advertising Accountability Program; (ii) follow procedures or implement a decision of DPF Services; (iii) substantially comply with its CFBAI pledge or CCAI Core Commitments; or (iv) participate in or honor the recommendations of the National Advertising Division, Children's Advertising Review Unit, National Advertising Review Board, Electronic Retailing Self-Regulatory Program, or Digital Advertising Accountability Program.

 - We may share information with appropriate persons or governmental authorities, where your communication suggests possible harm to others.